sravurimain/securityaudit/README.md

    - **System and Organization Controls (SOC Type 1 & 2)**

 ### Tools:
-- Controls and Compliance Checklist Template (provided by course materials).
+- Controls and Compliance Checklist (provided by course materials).
 - Supporting materials from the course.

 ---